Little Darlings—How long should a picture book be?

-The classic format for a picture book is twelve double-page spreads, plus covers, meaning that as the writer you’ll have twenty-four individual pages where text may appear.
+The classic format for a picture book is twelve double-page spreads, plus covers, meaning that as the writer you’ll have twenty-four individual pages where text may appear (note: thirty-two page picture books are more common in North American publishing).
 That word "may" is small but significant, since a picture book might have some pages where the illustrations alone tell the story.
 In terms of text length, 600 words is a good ceiling to aim for.
 If your story is much longer than this—say, 1,500 words—then it could be that the material is more suited to slightly older children and could work better in an early reader format, or perhaps be expanded still further and divided into chapters.

 Alternatively, if your text is 1,000 words plus, it may be that the central concept of the story has not yet made itself known, and more than one main idea or theme is at play within the work.
 This is a common starting point; many early picture book manuscripts are wide-ranging to begin with.
 It’s not a problem—all ideas are valid and you may have a number of excellent themes all woven together—but the trick is to decide (perhaps with help from an objective pair of editorial eyes) what you want to say this time, with this story.